 Intelligence in a Lab is naturally occurring

 If fact many of the Dog Rating organizations out there rate Black Labs in the top 10 of all breeds in regards to intelligence.
-They are a dog that has a tendency to have a kind nature, but unlike other dogs who are as or more smart than a lab, they are also not as “laid back”.
-The ultra smart dogs like a Border Collie, Poodle or German Shepherd are almost too smart for their own good.
+They are a dog that has a tendency to have a kind nature, but unlike other dogs who are as or smarter than a lab, they are also not as “laid back”.
+The ultra-smart dogs like a Border Collie, Poodle or German Shepherd are almost too smart for their own good.
 A Lab’s natural desire to please, mild manners and affectionate nature also aids them in the ability to learn.

 Canine experts find labs extra smart

 Canine behavior expert, Dr. Stanley Coren, is currently a Professor Emeritus at the University of British Columbia.
 Throughout his many years of studying canine behavior, he has discovered some remarkable things about the intelligence of our four-footed friends.
+He found a lot of avenues to determine how smart is a black lab.
 He asked over 200 professional dog obedience experts to rank a given list of over 100 dog breeds in the order of their intelligence.
 According to Coren’s findings, based on the expert evaluations of these industry pros, Labrador’s ranked within the top 10 in a group of 110 breeds.
 It’s remarkable that an animal without the ability to speak can recognize more spoken words than the average 12-month-old child.
-According to Dr. Coren, Labrador’s are among the breeds that can learn as many as 250 words, as well as visual and auditory signals.
+According to Dr. Coren, Labradors are among the breeds that can learn as many as 250 words, as well as visual and auditory signals.
 That’s about 85 more words than the average dog.

 Smart Dog equals Naughty Dog